sodadata/docs/soda-sql/custom-metric-templates.md

 #### Dataset does not contain a unique ID column

-If your dataset does not contain a unique ID column, as with a denormalized dataset or a dataset produced from several joins, you may need to define uniqueness using a combination of columns.
+If your dataset does not contain a unique ID column (i.e. row-uniqueness is defined by more than one columns), as with a denormalized dataset or a dataset produced from several joins, you may need to define uniqueness using a combination of columns.
 Ideally, you would generate a <a href="https://en.wikipedia.org/wiki/Surrogate_key" target="_blank"> surrogate key</a> from the concatenation of columns as part of a transformation, but if that is not possible, you can use the following template to test for uniqueness using a <a href="https://en.wikipedia.org/wiki/Composite_key" target="_blank">composite key</a>.

+FIXME: Would we want to maybe point to a dbt link in case users use dbt or is that a no-no?
+There is a dbt package that implements a macro that is safe and well tested for generating surrogates.

 <details>
     <summary>Explain the SQL</summary>
     <ul>
-        <li>First, the query lists all the IDs that appear more than once in a dataset, allowing for a pattern that asserts uniqueness using more than one column.
-The template uses two columns but you can add as many as you need.
-It labels the list <code>duplicated_records</code>.</li>
+        <li>First, the <code>duplicated_records</code> CTE lists all of the IDs that appear more than once in a dataset, allowing for a pattern that asserts uniqueness using more than one column.
+Note: The template uses two columns but you can add as many as you need.
+If so, make sure that you also add them to the join at the end of the query.</li>
         <li>Next, it joins the <code>duplicated_records</code>, if any, back to the dataset itself so that it can identify and send the failed rows for those duplicate IDs to Soda Cloud. </li>
     </ul>
 </details>